Post

 -c "SELECT name FROM characters ORDER BY name;"

 This is critical.
-The schema’s characters_present field has to contain canonical names from the seeded characters table — not Claude’s guess at a character name. “the young witch” should resolve to "Pepper". “the cat” to "Carrot". “the bird” to "Mango".
+The schema’s characters_present field has to contain canonical names from the seeded characters table, not Claude’s guess at a character name. “the young witch” should resolve to "Pepper". “the cat” to "Carrot". “the bird” to "Mango".
 The skill pulls the cast list at the top of each run so Claude has it in working memory while describing pages.

-page_characters— that’s what powers the “next time Pepper appears” navigation feature and lets the chat anchor “Pepper” to a specific known entity rather than re-inferring her existence on every turn.
-If Claude writes"the witch"instead of"Pepper"incharacters_present, the join fails silently and that page never shows up in any character-anchored query.
-Pulling the cast list at the start fixes this structurally — Claude knows the only acceptable strings up front.
+Plain-English aside: why does this matter so much?
+The chat layer (covered in a later post) joins page descriptions back to canonical characters via page_characters.
+That’s what powers the “next time Pepper appears” navigation feature and lets the chat anchor “Pepper” to a specific known entity rather than re-inferring her existence on every turn.
+If Claude writes "the witch" instead of "Pepper" in characters_present, the join fails silently and that page never shows up in any character-anchored query.
+Pulling the cast list at the start fixes this structurally: Claude knows the only acceptable strings up front.

 Step 2 — List the pages.